OlssonDev/olssondev.github.io/_posts/2023-02-18-EasyAssetCreatorDocumentation.md

 Now you are all done for the basic setup of an Asset Action!

-<a name="sub-menus"></a>
+<a name="sub-category"></a>
-#### Sub-menus
+#### Sub-category

-You can only add a sub-menu if two or more classes are in the same category.
-Then assign the sub-menu to one of them, and you will get this:
+You can only add a sub-category if two or more classes are in the same category.
+Then assign a sub-category name to one of them, and you will get this:

 ![Sub-menus](https://raw.githubusercontent.com/OlssonDev/olssondev.github.io/master/assets/img/EasyAssetCreator/Image_27.JPG)